RoscoeTheDog/ApolloXV2-Python-API/README.md

 '''
    In this example we'll use about $13 of eth (0.055) as margin with 20x leverage to open a ~$200+ long position on BTC-USD.
+   Note here that leverage calcs can be applied differently depending if `amount` represents the margin amount or the full position amount.
 '''
 amount = 0.0055  # amount of collateral input currency
 leverage = 20